Ansab-Sultan/AI-Portfolio/README.md

 ## Projects

 ### Project 1: [Twitter Sentiment Analysis using Logistic Regression](https://github.com/Ansab-Sultan/Sentiment-Analysis/tree/main/Twitter%20Sentiment%20Analysis%20using%20Logistic%20Regression)
 - **Description:** Twitter Sentiment Analysis is a Python project that leverages machine learning techniques to analyze sentiment in Twitter data.
 The project preprocesses text data, trains a logistic regression model, and evaluates its performance.
 Additionally, it includes a ROC curve plot to visualize the model's performance.
+A GUI is also implemented for the ease of users.
 - **Technologies Used:**
   - Python
   - pandas